Remember, these general interview questions have more than one appropriate answer.

 - Setting priorities between multiple projects

 What factors are most crucial to engineer?
-Sort the following in the order of importance
+Sort the following in the order

 - Ability to complete projects on time and within budget